 - If you can’t sleep after 30 minutes in bed, get up and do something relaxing or boring, such as reading a familiar book, knitting, do a puzzle.
 When you feel tired, go back to bed (do not sleep on the sofa).

 - If you have a bed partner who snores or disturbs you, consider sleeping apart for 1-2 nights per week to catch up on your rest.

 - If you have young children, take turns getting up with them, if at all possible.

 Prepare for bedtime and create a routine to wind down before going to sleep

-• Use relaxation techniques, such as breathing exercises, progressive muscle relaxation, and mental imagery in bed (refer to our handout on relaxation techniques).
+- Use relaxation techniques, such as breathing exercises, progressive muscle relaxation, and mental imagery in bed (refer to our handout on relaxation techniques).
 Some people are helped by audio podcasts.
-(See this post)
+(See this post or this post)

 Try to keep it natural

 - Avoid stimulants such as caffeine, nicotine before going to bed.
 Alcohol can fragment sleep and cause headaches in the morning.